sapper vs svelte-routing vs svelte-spa-router

 • svelte-spa-router:

-svelte-spa-router is also focused on client-side routing and does not provide built-in support for server-side rendering.
-It is best suited for applications where SEO is not a primary concern, such as internal tools or dashboards.
+svelte-spa-router is focused on client-side routing for single-page applications and does not support server-side rendering.
+It is best suited for SPAs where SSR is not a requirement.

 • sapper: